Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 ### Import a Package

 !!! warning "Using Packages as Templates: Node IDs"
     Node IDs will not change upon import to ensure that hardcoded links between Flows and Nodes do not break.
-If you need to import a Flow multiple times into the same Project, you can delete and recreate a Node to prevent ID conflicts.
+If you need to import a Flow multiple times into the same Project, you can delete and re-create a Node to prevent ID conflicts.

 To import resources as a Package, follow these steps:

 1. Go to the Cognigy.AI interface.
 2. In the left-side menu, navigate to **Settings > Packaging**.
 3. On the **Packages** page, go to the **Drop a Package here to Import or Browse File** section.
 4. From your folder on your computer, select the Package that you exported earlier, then drag it into the gray section.
-Alternatively, click the **Browse File** button and select the Package from your working folder on your computer.
+Alternatively, click the **Browse File** button and select the Package from your folder on your computer.
 5. Wait for the Package to load.
 6. In the **Resources to be imported** section, select the resources that you want to import.
-At this step, you may need to resolve a conflict if the Package contains resources that match the names of resources in the Agent into which you are importing the new Package.
-If you are importing a Package with Flows, you will also need to map the Locales.
+At this step, you may need to [resolve a conflict](#resolve-conflicts) if the Package contains resources that match the names of resources in the Agent into which you are importing the new Package.
+If you are importing a Package with Flows, you will also need to [map the Locales](#map-locales-during-flow-import).
 7. Click **Export**.
 8. When the Package import is complete, click **Start Over**.